-Here it is: the definitive version of Jennifer Warnes newest master work.
+Here it is: the definitive version of Jennifer Warnes’s newest masterwork.
 Supervised by the artist and mastered by Bernie Grundman Mastering from Jennifer’s analog master tapes, this is the ultimate expression of The Well that will ever be made.
-Includes the bonus tracks from Impex’s new gold CD version plus an amazing new recording of Bob Dylan’s haunting “Born in Time” that marks a graceful coda to Ms. Warnes examination of love and loss in uncertain times and places.
-Spread across six sides, devoted audiophile fans will be enrapt by this lovingly and lavishly produced epic, packaged in a wood box with large-format booklet, personal notes by the artist, and a deluxe insert
+Includes the bonus tracks from Impex’s new gold CD version plus an amazing new recording of Bob Dylan’s haunting “Born in Time” that marks a graceful coda to Ms. Warnes’s examination of love and loss in uncertain times and places.
+Spread across six sides; devoted audiophile fans will be enrapt by this lovingly and lavishly produced epic, packaged in an individually-numbered wood box with a large-format booklet, personal notes by the artist, and a deluxe insert

 NEIL GADER – ABSOLUTE SOUNDS MAGAZINE, DECEMBER 2011